 Provide information on blasting that might cause noise or vibration impacts to nearby sensitive receptors.
 Discuss the magnitude, duration and frequency of any noise or vibration and assess the potential impacts on sensitive receptors.
-Reference will be made to the DERM guideline: Noise and Vibration from Blasting.
+Reference will be made to the department's guideline: Noise and Vibration from Blasting.
+Blasting noise and vibration limits are provided in the EP Act, section 440ZB Blasting.